Guidelines for the Young Investigator Grant Versão em português

 11.1.2) Merit Analysis

-The compatible applications will be reviewed for merit using the external aid of expert researchers in the knowledge area of the grant proposal.
-The qualities that will be evaluated by the reviewers are:
+The eligible applications are submitted to merit analysis using external aid of experienced researchers in the field of the project.
+The items that guide these reviews are:

-b.5) Institutional compliance with the grant proposal, agreementing the terms of the Program.
+b.5) Institutional compliance with the proposal, according to the regulation of the program.

-c.2) Originality and importance for the intended contribution for the research field.
+c.2) Originality and importance of the intended contribution for the corresponding field(s) of knowledge.

-c.4) Adequacy of the requested resources to the desired scientific or technological contribution.
+c.4) Adequacy of the requested resources considering the relevance of the intended scientific or technologic contribution.

 d.1) Budget adequacy in relation to:

 d.1.ii.
 The applicant experience in managing resources; and

 d.1.iii.
 The Principal Investigator’s ability to take full advantage of the requested resources.